-- Visit http://192.168.0.1, and log in with the password you set for your router. - 2.
-Go to Advanced > Wireless > Multi-SSID. - 1) Locate the Multi-SSID section, and enable 2.4GHz / 5GHz / 6GHz to open the corresponding setup page. - Select the Enable MSSID 1 or 2 check box(es) to enable the corresponding multi-SSID network.
+- 1. Go to Advanced > Wireless > Multi-SSID, create the multi-SSID network as needed. - Select the Enable MSSID 1 or 2 check box(es) to enable the corresponding multi-SSID network.

-- Enter a new Network Name (SSID) or use the default name, this field is case sensitive.
-Don't select Hide SSID unless you want your guests to manually input the SSID for Wi-Fi access. - 4) Select the Security option for the multi-SSID network, WPA/WPA2 Personal is recommended, and you can set a password for the network. - If you want to allow the clients in your Multi-SSID network to communicate with each other via methods such as Network Neighborhood and Ping, select the Allow Guests to See Each Other check box. - If you want to allow the clients in your Multi-SSID network to access your router's USB storage sharing via methods such as Network Neighborhood and FTP, select the Allow Guests to Access My USB Storage Sharing check box. - 5) Repeat step 1) to step 4) to set other wireless networks if needed, and click Save to make the settings effective.
+- 2) Enter a new Network Name (SSID) or use the default name, this field is case sensitive.
+Don't select Hide SSID unless you want your guests to manually input the SSID for Wi-Fi access. - 3) Select the Security option for the multi-SSID network, WPA2-PSK[AES]+WPA3-Personal is recommended, and you can set a password for the network. - If you want to allow the clients in your Multi-SSID network to communicate with each other via methods such as Network Neighborhood and Ping, select the Allow Guests to See Each Other check box. - 2.
+Repeat step 1) to step 2) to set other wireless networks if needed, and click Save to make the settings effective.